2011–12 Edmonton Oilers season

 The 2011–12 Edmonton Oilers season was the 33rd season for the National Hockey League (NHL) franchise that was established on June 22, 1979, and 40th season including their play in the World Hockey Association.

-The Oilers failed to qualify for the Stanley Cup playoffs, the sixth consecutive season.
+The Oilers failed to qualify for the Stanley Cup playoffs, the sixth consecutive season for the first time in franchise history.
 They last qualified during the 2005–06 NHL season.

 Off-season

 The Edmonton Oilers drafted first overall in the 2011 NHL entry draft, and chose Red Deer Rebels centre Ryan Nugent-Hopkins.
 With the 19th pick overall (obtained from the Los Angeles Kings in a trade for Dustin Penner), the Oilers chose defenceman Oscar Klefbom.

 Playoffs

 The Oilers were eliminated from playoff contentions on March 22, 2012.